-Ironhorse has responsibility for the overall operations of the field, directing field employees and contractors and executing the drilling program and other production enhancement opportunities.
-Field operations are conducted by employees of our subsidiary, Robinson's Bend Operating II, LLC, which employees operate the field under the direct supervision of Ironhorse.
-All other support services including geology, engineering, land administration and revenue accounting are provided by CEPM through a management services agreement that is described in Item 13.
-"Certain Relationships and Related Transactions, and Manager Independence."
+In the Black Warrior Basin, Ironhorse has responsibility for the overall operations of the field, directing field employees and contractors and executing the drilling program and other production enhancement opportunities.
+Field operations are conducted by employees of our subsidiary, Robinson's Bend Operating II, LLC, which employees operate the field under the supervision of Ironhorse.
+All other support services including geology, engineering, land administration and revenue accounting are provided by CEPM through a management services agreement.

-Through the Ironhorse arrangement we operate 100% of our natural gas production in the Robinson's Bend Field.
-We approve the design and the development, maintenance, re-completion and workover for all of the wells on the field.
-Our professional services agreement and management services agreement provide us access to drilling, production and reservoir engineers, geologists and other specialists who will work to improve production rates, increase reserves and lower the cost of operating our properties.
+Through the Ironhorse arrangement, we operate 100% of our natural gas production in the Black Warrior Basin.
+We approve the design and the development, maintenance, recompletion and workover for all of the wells in the field.
+Our professional services agreement and management services agreement provide us access to drilling, production and reservoir engineers, geologists and other specialists who will try to improve production rates, increase reserves and lower the cost of operating our properties.
 The ongoing drilling program is designed by us and implemented by Ironhorse.
 We do not own drilling rigs or other oil field services equipment used for drilling wells on our properties.
 Our site construction in the field for new wells is currently conducted by Sartain Contracting Company, and the drilling rigs are provided by and the wells are currently drilled by Pense Brothers Drilling Company, an established Black Warrior Basin drilling contractor.
-Cementing is currently conducted by Halliburton; Well Service, LLC currently provides well logging services, and Halliburton currently provides the design for and executes upon the well stimulation program.
+Cementing is currently conducted by Halliburton; Well Service, LLC currently provides well logging services; and Halliburton currently provides the design for, and executes upon, the well stimulation program.